yandex-cloud/docs/en/cdn/concepts/resource.md

 For the resource to run properly, you must have:

 * Rights to all the domain names you entered.
-* Access to DNS settings for domain names.
+* Access to {% if lang == "ru" and audience != "internal" %}[DNS](../../glossary/dns.md){% else %}DNS{% endif %} settings for domain names.

-   For each name, in the settings of your DNS hosting, create a CNAME record linking this name with the domain name of the CDN load balancer, in the format `cl-<random characters>.edgecdn.ru`.
-It's displayed when creating a resource and also in the management console (on the page of an existing resource).
+   For each name, in the settings of your DNS hosting, create a CNAME record linking this name with the domain name of the CDN load balancer, in the `cl-<random characters>.edgecdn.ru` format.
+It is displayed when creating a resource, as well as in the management console (on the page of an existing resource).
 This is a sample record for the `cdn.example.com` domain name:

    ```
    cdn.example.com.
 CNAME cl-4sne12sd.edgecdn.ru